deeplearning540/deeplearning540.github.io/_sources/lesson05/content.rst.txt

 Exercises
 =========

+* Reproduce the training with a small ANN using the iris data set including all 4 feature columns.
+Follow the steps below to load the data set.
+Compare the loss plot and the accuracy with the penguins data set: what do you see?
+Is the MLP overkill here too?
-* Reproduce the training with a small ANN using the iris dataset including all 4 feature columns.
-Follow the steps below to load the dataset.
-Compare the loss plot and the accuracy with the penguins dataset: what do you see?
+* Reproduce the training with a small ANN using the iris data set including all 4 feature columns.
+Follow the steps below to load the data set.
+Compare the loss plot and the accuracy with the penguins data set: what do you see?
 Is the MLP overkill here too?

   .. code-block:: python